-Advising clients on face and body care, applying and selling make-up and skincare products, providing electrolysis treatments, and getting very hands-on with facials, massages and manicures.
-A career in the beauty industry is varied and rewarding.
+Whether it is advising clients on face and body care, applying makeup and treatments, hair removal techniques, selling skincare products, or getting very hands-on with facials, massages, and manicures, a career in the beauty industry is varied and rewarding.
+Our Level 4 programme is entry-level and gives students skills in maintaining and running a spa while keeping sustainable and economic practices in mind.

 Te Ara Pūtake My Academic Pathway